alecmuffett/onion-dv-certificate-proposal/README.md

 * Q: Why the CN thing?
   * A: The goal of requiring no Common Name is simply to be doubly-certain regarding potential for trust leaks; this may be redundant / pointless / is a matter for consideration.
 * Q: why not self-signed certs?
   * A: Self-signed certs, suck.
-Aside from the aspect of "an infinite hell of security popups", there is also the matter that a solution would require "OMG we need to define a standard for a self-signed Onion Cert" and endless bickering; on the other hand, the above is easy to explain.
+Aside from the aspect of "an infinite hell of security popups", there is also the matter that a solution would require "OMG we need to define a standard for a self-signed Onion Cert" and endless bickering; on the other hand, the above is easy to explain and reason about.
 * Q: isn't this the same as self-signed certs?
   * A: This is not the same as self-signed certs.
 This merely means that you can skip DV chain validation **if** it is not already possible **and** there is no practicable benefit in doing so.
 * Q: you're relying on tor to provide a secure channel here, which ends at the egress tor node with its onion address private keys, so your path from that last hop to your httpd should be over localhost